cmintey/wishlist/README.md

 ### Translations

 Translations are provided by the community and new translations are greatly appreciated.
 Translations are managed through [Weblate](https://hosted.weblate.org/projects/wishlist/wishlist-web/).
 With Weblate, you can contribute an entire language, or make suggestions to existing translations.
 If the language you wish to translate has not been added yet, you can request it [here](https://hosted.weblate.org/new-lang/wishlist/wishlist-web/).
+The translation strings use ICU Message Syntax which you can reference [here](https://formatjs.github.io/docs/core-concepts/icu-syntax).